vishwesh-D-kumar/AlgorithmFlowVisualizer/README.md

     ```python
    timeline = f.generate_flowchart('pdf')
     ```
-   Or if you just want the blocks timeline ,without any pdf/svg creted
+   Or if you just want the blocks timeline ,without any pdf/svg created, pass the parameter False after the type
    ```python
    timeline = f.generate_flowchart('pdf', False)
    ```